Security

 ### How It Works

-3. You compute the same HMAC and compare
+3. You recompute the same HMAC and compare in constant time.

 ### Node.js Example